 The Just Group

-The Just Group has not taken the steps needed to uphold workers’ rights in its Australian and overseas supplier factories.
+The Just Group lags behind other brands in the the steps needed to uphold workers’ rights in its Australian and overseas supplier factories.
+It includes popular brands like Peter Alexander and Just Jeans.

-The Just Group is yet to sign the Bangladesh Fire and Building Safety Accord, an agreement that ensures the safety of Bangladeshi garment manufacturers.
+The Just Group signed the Bangladesh Fire and Building Safety Accord, an agreement that ensures the safety of Bangladeshi garment manufacturers in 2018, five years after the tragic Rana Plaza factory building collapse.

-A staggering 1,800 people have died in factory fires and collapses in the Bangladesh garment industry in the past 10 years.
+A staggering 1,800 people died in factory fires and collapses in the Bangladesh garment industry in the 10 years leading up to 2013.
 More than 160 companies have now signed up to the legally binding Bangladesh accord.

-The Just Group have joined another safety initiative called the ‘Alliance for Bangladesh Worker Safety’.
+The Just Group initially joined another safety initiative called the ‘Alliance for Bangladesh Worker Safety’.
 This agreement is a significantly weaker process and is not legally binding.

 In February 2011, The Just Group were alerted to the serious health risks faced by workers who sandblast denim.
 Sandblasting — a technique commonly used in denim production — puts workers at risk of contracting a potentially lethal disease known as silicosis.
 The majority of brands owned by Just Group sell denim products, and some—including jeans by Jay Jays— were advertised online as ‘sandblast denim’.